reflectoring/reflectoring.github.io/_posts/2020-02-13-spring-boot-application-events-explained.md

 Spring allows us to bind an event listener to a phase of the current transaction.
 This allows events to be used with more flexibility when the outcome of the current transaction actually matters to the listener.

 The transaction module implements an `EventListenerFactory` that looks for the new `@TransactionalEventListener` annotation.
 So when you annotate your method with `@TransactionalEventListener` an extended event listener that is aware of the transaction is registered instead of the default.

-You can bind the listener to the following phases of transaction: `AFTER_COMMIT`(default), `AFTER_ROLLBACK`, `BEFORE_COMMIT` and `AFTER_COMPLETION`.
+You can bind the listener to the following phases of transaction:
+`AFTER_COMMIT` : Fire the event after the commit has completed successfully.
+`AFTER_COMPLETION`: Fire the event after the transaction has completed.
+`AFTER_ROLLBACK`: Fire the event if the transaction has rolled back.
+`BEFORE_COMMIT`: Fire the event before transaction commit.

 ```java
 @Component